lsst-ts/ts_tma_tma-documentation_maintenance-documents_deployment/deployment.md

   > Note that as the file is big it is uploaded as a *Git LFS* this means that when pulling the file the
   > Git extension for versioning large files must be installed and configured for the repo.

-#### Fix Wireflow addon for the HHD
+#### Fix WireFlow addon for the HHD

-There is a bug when building the wireflow user management library for the HHD OS.
+There is a bug when building the WireFlow user management library for the HHD OS.
 To solve it follow these steps:

 1. `WF User Access Toolkit (FUNDACION TEKNIKER)` must be installed using the VIPM configuration package from the previous step
 2. Locate the VI that needs to be updated: